dduyg/146/README.md

 - Toggles the visibility of images and handles the display of the "CLICK / TAP" signal.

 ## Set Up
-- Randomly positioned images within the browser window.
-- Loads 5 new images each time the previous set is fully clicked away.
-- Handles image load errors by replacing them with local fallback images.
+> - Handles image load errors by replacing them with local fallback images.
-- Displays a "CLICK / TAP" signal when the gallery is empty and hides it when images are displayed.
+> - Handle image load errors by replacing them with local fallback images.
+> - and falls back to locally stored images if the API fails or an image can't be loaded

 <hr>